+Milards Garanes, visiting recturer

+Languages Communication& IT

+Rihards Garančs

+(riberds gerence@gmail.com)

+TBI

+4.5

+т.5

+All students must have read and answer preparatory questions on white paper about Artificial Intelligence.

+Research skills taught in Data Analysis & Research Methods is enough.

+Basic skills of R studio are required

+Data analysis & Econometrics

+Year 3 and Exchange students

-Course Director Rihards Garančs, Visiting Lecturer Department Languages, Communication& IT Lecturer(s) Rihards Garančs (rihards.garancs@gmail.com) Teaching Assistants TBI ECTS Credit Points 4.5 Course Prerequisites All students must have read and answer preparatory questions on white paper about Artificial Intelligence.
-Research skills needed and developed Research skills taught in Data Analysis & Research Methods is enough.
-IT-skills needed Basic skills of R studio are required.
-Related Courses Data analysis & Econometrics Students eligible Year 3, and Exchange students.
-Introduction (Course objectives) The course is be designed for future managers that will encounter AI or related field decisions or work on an AI project or evaluate one offered by 3rd party.
+Tear 5, and Exchange students.

+The course is be designed for future managers that will encounter AI or related field decisions or work on an AI project or evaluate one offered by 3rd party.
 It is not a hands-on programming course.

-The course will add one or more practical elements, such as: - working in groups for a company to assess AI/digital strategy, - case competition (AI related), - developing an AI enhanced digital product or improving one within an industry (e.g. feasibility of dynamic insurance pricing for drivers - pay as you drive) - finding an industry & assessing digital disruption with practical proposal.
-Content Course will have the following topics: History & Current events: - History of AI - Most advanced current AI applications, breakthroughs - AI classification Data behind AI: - Data mining - Internet of Things - Unsupervised learning - Machine learning - Deep learning - Computer vision - Explosion of data and implications - Data privacy & security & legal AI & digital: - Digitization & disruption - AI in digital lives - Chat bots - Digital strategy in company - AI and government - AI issues for a person
+The course will add one or more practical elements, such as: working in groups for a company to assess AI/digital strategy, case competition (AI related), developing an AI enhanced digital product or improving one within an industry (e.g. feasibility of dynamic insurance pricing for drivers - pay as you drive) finding an industry & assessing digital disruption with practical proposal.

+History & Current events: History & Current events: History of AI Most advanced current AI applications, breakthroughs AI classification Data behind AI: Data mining Internet of Things Unsupervised learning Machine learning Deep learning Computer vision Explosion of data and implications Data privacy & security & legal AI & digital: Digitization & disruption AI in digital lives Chat bots Digital strategy in company AI and government

 AI implementation in company: - Skills & profiles needed - Project management - Assessment model framework - Where to see next trends and betting on technology Structure and Format Course will have multiple theoretical lectures with course work running in parallel & readings to be assessed and prepared for the lectures.
 Literature and other There will be extra reading materials provided before the course via e-learning resources platform.
 Further suggested readings (books) will be provided during the course to further strengthen the knowledge.
 Learning Outcomes Outcome is for students to have a broad understanding of various aspects of AI, implications in the workforce, government, legal issues, and personal lives.
 It should equip students with knowledge on how to assess different AI projects, bring them up to date with latest AI advancements and issues world is facing, and find risks of industry disruption and understand most advanced data science concepts and their practical applications within business environment.
 Attendance Attendance is mandatory, one cannot miss more than two lectures Requirements and To pass the course, all students must do one or two (TBI) group works within Grading teams of four.
-A combined minimum of 100 points is necessary to pass the course.
+A combined minimum of 100 points is necessary to pass the 5 course.